edwardcao3026/-SegBenchmark/README.md

 - Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.
 - 1–8 high-end NVIDIA GPUs with at least 12 GB of memory.
-- 64-bit Python 3.8 and PyTorch 1.12.0 (or later).
-See https://pytorch.org for PyTorch install instructions.
-CUDA toolkit 11.6 or later.
 - GCC 7 or later (Linux) or Visual Studio (Windows) compilers.
 Recommended GCC version depends on CUDA version, see for example [CUDA 11.6 system requirements](https://docs.nvidia.com/cuda/archive/11.6.0/cuda-installation-guide-linux/index.html#system-requirements).
-- Python libraries: see `environment.yml `for exact library dependencies.
-You can use the following commands with Miniconda3/Anaconda3 to create and activate your cell Python environment:
-  - `conda env create -f environment.yml`
-  - `conda activate cell`
+- 64-bit Python 3.8 and PyTorch 1.8.2 (or later).
+See https://pytorch.org for PyTorch install instructions.
+CUDA toolkit 11.0 or later.
+- Python libraries: Install the required libraries by running `pip install -r requirements.txt`.

 ## Getting Started